 The modules would range in teaching duration from 1-3 hours and integrated into existing courses over the four years of undergraduate engineering.
 Universities would develop the modules with Minerva funding and industry support.
 It is also anticipated that some of these teaching modules can be used by other university faculties and teaching institutions, including CRSP-OHS Schools, Business, and Healthcare.
 The modules can also serve as good training material for employees of Minerva’s sponsoring organizations.
 Upon completion, subject matter experts from industry, government and H&S associations would be asked by Minerva Canada to deliver them to universities, colleges when requested.

-Following the study done for Minerva in May 2012 by Queen’s University and surveys conducted by the CIAC and WSPS and unanimous endorsement received from the Engineering Deans, Minerva proceeded to develop 23 teaching modules between 2013-2016.
-Each module was developed by a grad student in engineering under the supervision of a professor and with technical support provided by a company to review content, share leading practices etc. Minerva from special funding raised from industry and a MItacs grant, provided 10,000 dollars for each of the modules to the student developing it free of charge, for usage by engineering professors. proposed for this project.
+Following the study done for Minerva in May 2012 by Queen’s University and surveys conducted by the CIAC and WSPS and unanimous endorsement received from the Engineering Deans, Minerva proceeded to develop 25 teaching modules between 2013-2017.
+Each module was developed by a grad student in engineering under the supervision of a professor and with technical support provided by a company to review content, share leading practices etc. Minerva from special funding raised from industry and a MItacs grant, provided 10,000 dollars for each of the modules to the student developing it free of charge, for usage by engineering professors and other professors.
 Minerva believes that these modules would meet the CEAB engineering graduate attribute requirements as well as industry needs.
 They also address specific engineering discipline needs from academia not being taught currently.

-Twenty-three of twenty-four modules are now on Minerva’s website with the remaining module expected in Q3 2016.
+Twenty-five modules are now on Minerva’s website.
 They are all available free of charge to any professor.

-Plans are also underway to develop 1-2 new modules each year to add to the Minerva website as well as look at developing online versions of some of these modules.
+Plans are also underway to develop 2 new modules in 2018 to add to the Minerva website related to Maritime Risk/Fisheries Safety and Risk Communications .
+Minerva is also looking developing online versions of some of these modules.
 An E-learning version of the Risk Management module is now on the Minerva website.
+Minerva is also working with its partners to seek out resources to have these modules translated into French.

-- WorkSmart -H&S fundamentals incl. the ESA module on Electrical Safety Hazards
+- WorkSmart files for downloading on university, college LMS. -H&S fundamentals incl. the ESA module on Electrical Safety Hazards.
+See below for gaining access.

 - Introduction to Professional Responsibility (via lecture industry guest speaker), Year 1 students